Dwight Burney: Political career

 Burney was elected a member of the Nebraska Unicameral in 1945 and won re-election until 1957.
 He served as Speaker during that time.

-In 1957, Burney became the 26th lieutenant governor of Nebraska.
-Re-elected, he served in that office and became governor of Nebraska as well after Gov. Ralph G. Brooks died in office on September 9, 1960.
+In 1955, upon the death of Lieutenant Governor Charles J. Warner, Burney became acting Lieutenant Governor.
+He was elected Lieutenant Governor in his own right in 1956 and was re-elected in 1958.
+On September 9, 1960, following the death of Governor Ralph Brooks, Burney became governor.
 During his tenure, a state sales tax was promoted, and controversy over the firing of Jack Obblick, the Director of State Aeronautics, was handled.
 He was governor of Nebraska until the inauguration of Gov. Frank B. Morrison in 1961, and continued as lieutenant governor until 1965.

 In a controversial move on June 27, 1961, while Nebraska Governor Frank B. Morrison, a Democrat, was attending a conference in Hawaii, Burney, at that time the lieutenant governor and a Republican, appointed Eugene T. Mahoney, also a Republican, to a seat in the Nebraska Legislature to fill a vacancy created by the resignation of Senator John P. Munnelly.
 (At that time, the offices of Nebraska Governor and Nebraska Lieutenant Governor were elected independently, which enabled those offices to be held simultaneously by individuals of differing political parties.)
 While controversial, Burney's actions were nonetheless legal since, by the absence of Governor Morrison from the state, Burney was considered "Acting Governor" by Article IV, Section 16, of the Nebraska Constitution at the time and could exercise the full powers of the governor's office, including the appointment of legislators to fill vacancies.